ccmim/mi-prediction/README.md

 1. Scripts **main_mcVAE.py**, **mcVAE_4_test.py** were used to train and test the Multi-channel VAE, respectively.
 (Stage I)
 2. Script **main_deep_regressor.py** was used to train the Stage II.
 3. Scripts **main_only_fundus.py** and **main_only_mtdt.py** were used to analyse contribuntion made by retinal and demographic data respectively.
+4. All scripts used to address reviewers comments are available in the branch [externalValidation](https://github.com/diazandr3s/MI_pred_mcvae_ukbb/tree/externalValidation)

 If you are having an issue that you believe to be tied to software versioning issues, please drop us an [Issue](https://github.com/diazandr3s/MI_pred_mcvae_ukbb/issues).